 Modern commercial knives take and hold a superlative edge.
-Wiping them on a butcher's steel before, during, and after use (watch how often professional meat cutters do this) will keep the edge aligned, and greatly reduces the need for regrinding.
+Wiping them on a butcher's steel before, during, and after use (peek in the service window, and watch how often professional meat cutters do this) will keep the edge aligned, and greatly reduces the need for regrinding.

 Their blades do not darken or corrode from coming into contact with acidic foods such as tomatoes and lemons.
 Both handles and blades sail stoutheartedly through the dishwasher, taking high temperatures, strong detergents, and chemical disinfectants in stride.

 These knives are manufactured in all traditional patterns to suit each kitchen assignment, and fit every hand.
-In the unlikely event that one should become damaged, or like Jacques' Sani-Safe, sprout legs and walk off the job, it can be easily and inexpensively replaced.
+In the unlikely event that one should become damaged, or like Jacques' Sani-Safe, sprout legs and walk off the job, it can be easily replaced at no great expense.

-On the other hand, If you can afford more expensive knives and are willing to provide them with the additional care they usually require, by all means buy them.
+On the other hand, If you can afford more expensive knives and are willing to provide them with the additional care they usually require, by all means go for it.
 Luxury purchases are based mostly on intangibles.
 But if you think that spending more money on a knife will make you a better cook, you are wasting your money.

 For example, let's consider a feature that is frequently found in more expensive knives–a forged blade.
 Forging is accomplished by heating steel in an oven until it becomes ductile (soft), then hammering it into the desired shape.
 (This operation is no longer performed by the village smithy, but by automated machinery.)